oy2017/BioSignatureDetectionModel/cnn_tuning_journal.md

 ### Part 1: The Critical Role of PCA vs. Raw Spectra

 The initial investigation focused on whether the models could learn from the raw spectral data.
-Experiments **E1** (CNN) and **E2** (MLP) both resulted in accuracies of ~50%, demonstrating a complete failure to learn, even after 50 epochs.
+Experiments **E1, E2, E3** (CNN) and **E4** (MLP) all resulted in accuracies of ~50%, demonstrating a complete failure to learn, even with extended training periods.

-In contrast, as soon as PCA-transformed data was used (**E3**, **E5**), performance dramatically improved to ~80% and ~84% respectively.
+In contrast, as soon as PCA-transformed data was used (e.g., **E7**, **E14**), performance dramatically improved into the 80-84% range.

 **Conclusion:** Raw spectral data contains high-variance noise that prevents the neural networks from learning.
-PCA is an essential feature engineering step to filter this noise and present the data in a learnable format.
+PCA is an essential feature engineering step.

 ### Part 2: Architecture Comparison - MLP vs. CNN

 With PCA established as necessary, a comparison of the two architectures shows the MLP consistently achieved higher accuracy.
-The best MLP result (**E6**, 87.63%) significantly outperformed the best CNN result (**E4**, 83%).
+The best MLP result (**E16**, 87.63%) significantly outperformed the best CNN result (**E10**, 83%).

 **Conclusion:** The MLP is the more effective architecture for this task.
 Its structure, which treats each PCA component as an independent feature, is better suited to the non-spatially correlated nature of principal components.